14 Feb 2018 ............... Length about 1,000 words (11,000 bytes).

 yet which has, if Eliot and Oatley are right, a deeply educational personal

 effect: i.e. beneficial and widely applicable across many contexts.

 Susan Sontag (2005) "At the same time ... (the novelist and moral reasoning)"

 Keith Oatley and others have done academic psychological research along

-(also here: staff page)
+(also here: news flashes;

 on how reading novels is an education of one's emotions and understanding of

 The following refs are an arbitrary selection, and in no way are complete or

 up to date: they might at best get you going on the topic.
 They are listed in

 - Oatley, K. (2017) "On truth and fiction."
 In M. Burke & E. T. Troscianko